 Foods like strong cheeses, grains containing gluten, meat, caffeine, alcohol, artificial sweeteners, soda drinks, and dairy weaken our bones over time.
 The body does better with more alkaline foods.

 Which grains are the least acidic?

 Non-glutenous grains such as brown rice, quinoa, and buckwheat (yeah, buckwheat pancakes!!) are still considered acid forming, but rank lower on the acidity scale.

 Calcium Rich Foods

 To maintain strong bones, we need a good supply of calcium, and contrary to popular belief, dairy isn’t the best source.
-Diary is on the acidic side of the food chart, and is also not the easiest form of calcium to absorb.
+Dairy is on the acidic side of the food chart and is also not the easiest form of calcium to absorb.